FingerprintLab/MouseModule/README.md

 # MouseModule
-Mouse controlled eurorack module.
+Mouse controlled eurorack module, both 1 and 2 mouse version.
 Software written in Python using [evdev](https://python-evdev.readthedocs.io) and [spidev](https://github.com/lthiery/SPI-Py).
 Hardware powered by [Raspberry Pi Zero](https://www.raspberrypi.org/documentation/hardware/raspberrypi/spi/README.md) and [MCP4922](http://ww1.microchip.com/downloads/en/DeviceDoc/22250A.pdf).

 ## Functions:
 Interact with the mouse in order to trigger events monitored by the script in an asynchronous for loop.
 Already implemented functions are: